Urban Decay vs. Sugarpill

 My looks can be pulled off with most eyeshadows, but the ones I find easier to use are from the Urban Decay line.
 When I try to come up with a new look, I initially think of the theme I want to create or the colors I want to use.
 From there, I start brainstorming colors that come to mind with that theme or with that color selection.
 I hope this answer helps your understanding!

-lichgod asked: What is your favorite non-eye shadow product we've picked up so far?
+lichgod said: What is your favorite non-eye shadow product we've picked up so far?

 This is a very tough question!
 In terms of usage, the High Beam and the LipFusion XL gets used almost everyday because of its practicality.
 It’s honestly a tie between the Shiseido Perfect Rouge in Day Lily and Urban Decay Jackpot 24/7, because those are the non-necessary products I find ways of using.
 Though, since I have more fun with the latter product, I’m going to say that’s my favorite.
 Can’t go wrong with items that allow versatility.